Starcounter/Docs/docs/failover-cluster.md

 ### Future directions

-- Make `scdata` to serve read requests in standby mode.
-With it, every cluster node becomes a sequentially consistent read-only replica.
+- We plan to make `scdata` to serve read requests in standby mode.
+With it, every cluster node becomes an eventually consistent read-only replica.

 ### Practical setup steps